ateber/TabarekTranslator/README.md

 # TabarekTranslator
-TabarekTranslator is my own project in 2018 :)
+TabarekTranslator is my own project in 2018 :) It is unfinished project and I stopped developing since 2018 -.-

 # Screenshots